AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-4.md

 <!--- ACP2E-172-->

-*  {{ site.data.var.ce }} no longer throws an error after you use the `addConfigurableProductsToCart` mutation to add a configurable product to a cart directly after changing the store view.
+*  Magento Open Source no longer throws an error after you use the `addConfigurableProductsToCart` mutation to add a configurable product to a cart directly after changing the store view.

 <!--- ACP2E-176-->

-*  {{ site.data.var.ce }} no longer throws an error when you use the `addConfigurableProductsToCart` mutation to add a disabled child of a configurable product to the cart.
-Previously, {{ site.data.var.ce }} threw an integrity constraint violation error.
+*  Magento Open Source no longer throws an error when you use the `addConfigurableProductsToCart` mutation to add a disabled child of a configurable product to the cart.
+Previously, Magento Open Source threw an integrity constraint violation error.

 <!--- ACP2E-157-->